EnterpriseDB/barman/doc/manual/65-troubleshooting.en.md

 or the IRC channel on freenode: irc://irc.freenode.net/barman

-In the event you discover a bug, you can open a ticket using Github: https://github.com/EnterpriseDB/barman/issues
+In the event you discover a bug, you can open a ticket using GitHub: https://github.com/EnterpriseDB/barman/issues

 EnterpriseDB provides professional support for Barman, including 24/7 service.